System Prior Art: Why we prioritize it over other references?

 What is A System Prior Art?

-Consider, for example, you need to prove an invention to be invalid.
+Let’s say you need to prove an invention to be invalid.
 You find a system – an app, a game, a software tool, or a machine using the claimed invention as described in its patent.
 Such systems or devices that act as prior art are known as system prior art.

 A System Prior art is different than other non-patent literature as it speaks for its authenticity.
-Such a reference provides a proof that the claimed technology was in practice before the critical date.
+Such a reference provides proof that the claimed technology was in practice before the critical date.
 Further, it becomes considerably easy to prove that it was available for public use from the date of release of a product.

 Benefits of System as a Prior Art Over Other References

-System as Prior Art Have Passed “Raised or Could Have Raised” Estoppel Argument in Proceedings
+A System as Prior Art Have Passed “Raised or Could Have Raised” Estoppel Argument in Proceedings

 In Acco v.
 PC Guardian, defendant PC Guardian filed a request for an IPR in November 2005.
 It brought thirteen combinations of prior art to render 14 claims of the patent in suit invalid.
 However, the PTO concluded that the submitted references didn’t invalidate the claims.